caspergrl/GT-UX-UI-Dec2022-June2023/10-week/02-lesson.md

 ## SLIDE 4

-Review why changing user habits is essential:
+Habit loops refer to the hardwiring of information and processes in the brain that happens when we perform actions the same way frequently.
+Why would we want to change or build habits with our users?

-- Habits increase customer lifetime value.
+- Habits increase customer lifetime value (customer retention).
-- Habits provide greater pricing flexibility.
+- Habits provide greater pricing flexibility (a customer that continues to return is willing to pay more potentially to stay in the product).
 - Habits supercharge growth.
 “Hooked” users don’t churn.
 - Habits improve a business’s defensibility.
 It’s hard to get someone to stop using a product that they use without thinking.

+There are 4 steps associated with a habit loop to consider in UX which are the trigger, actions, rewards and investment

 ## SLIDE 5
 The trigger (or cue) causes an individual to take an action.
 Triggers can be internal or external.
 In this case, a bright orange button is the trigger to encourage the user to search flghts.